Tibor Székely

-Tibor Székely, born Spitzer, also known by the pseudonym Dénes Molnár (11 April 1908 – 22 January 1945), was a Hungarian writer and publicist.
+John Székely AC, born Spitzer, also known by the pseudonym Dénes Molnár (11 April 1908 – 22 January 1945), was a Hungarian writer, publicist, and activist.

 Life

 As a publicist he worked for Budapesti Hírlap and Pester Lloyd.
 His shorter novels were published at Új Idők.
 His main topic was the life of urban citizens.
 All of his philosophical backed romantic short stories may be categorised to the high standard entertaining literature.

 He died as a Labour Serviceman in unclarified circumstances.